mmsbah191/BTES/README.md

  cd Desktop/BTES
 ```

-2. **Open your editor or Ide from current path**
+2. **From current path Open your editor:**
-   if VsCode `code .` or click riht in files then alot option then open BTES with vscode
+   - if VsCode in cmd(powerShell) write `code .`.
+   - or click right in files then alot option then open BTES with vscode

+2. **From your editor:**
-   then by your editor go to built in terminal with `ctrl+``
-   - or `ctrl+ذ` or click terminal button in navbar option
+   - then by your editor go to built in terminal by click terminal button in navbar option or as shorcuts VsCode as `ctrl+``

 4. **Activate the virtual environment**